 Where do you see the company in five years?

 Knowing about a company’s culture helps you get a glimpse into the work environment.
 Based on the interviewer’s answers can provide the opportunity for you to mention your passion for both the specific company and the industry by sharing how you can fit in with the current culture.
-Learning about the company’s future goals shows that you’re interested in working with the company on a long term basis.
+Asking about the interviewer’s experiences also helps you develop a rapport with your interviewer while learning valuable information about the company.
+Finally, learning about the company’s future goals shows that you’re interested in working with the company on a long-term basis.

 4. Future career and professional development for employees

 Questions about career and professional development will give you a glimpse of what you can expect in regards to advancement and training.
 Questions may include:

 What is the career path for this position?

 Are there opportunities to progress further down the line?
 What training programs are available for employees?